Christian Horner: Team management

 The team finished a strong second in the 2009 Constructors' Championship, with drivers Sebastian Vettel and Mark Webber finishing second and fourth respectively in the drivers' title race and taking six wins between them.
 In 2010, the team won their first Constructors' Championship with one race to spare, and Sebastian Vettel won the Drivers' Championship at the final race of the season, becoming the youngest World Champion.
 At the age of 35, Horner was the second youngest team principal to win a Formula 1 Constructors' Championship, Colin Chapman being the youngest after clinching the 1963 Constructors' Championship aged 34.

 Horner with Mercedes F1 team principal Toto Wolff at F1 Live in Trafalgar Square, London.

 In 2011, the team won their second Constructors' Championship with three races to spare, with Sebastian Vettel becoming the world's youngest double-champion.
 In 2012, the team won their third Constructors' Championship with one race to spare.
 Vettel became the world's youngest triple World Champion.
 In 2013, Red Bull Racing won its fourth consecutive F1 Constructors' Championship as Vettel won his fourth Drivers' Championship.
 In 2021, Red Bull Racing finished second in the F1 Constructors' Championship with drivers Sergio Pérez and Max Verstappen.
 Verstappen won his maiden F1 Drivers' Championship at the final race of the season.
 In 2022, Red Bull Racing won the F1 Constructors' Championship with drivers Pérez and Verstappen.
-Verstappen also won the F1 Drivers' Championship while Pérez placed 3rd.
-In 2023, Red Bull Racing kept the same driver line-up and won the F1 Constructors' Championship for a 6th time.
-Max Verstappen won his third F1 Drivers' Championship whilst Sergio Pérez finished 2nd.
-This was the first time that Red Bull Racing had drivers finish 1–2 in the Drivers' Championship.
+Verstappen also won the F1 Drivers' Championship while Pérez placed third.
+In 2023, Red Bull Racing kept the same driver line-up and won the F1 Constructors' Championship for a sixth time.
+Max Verstappen won his third F1 Drivers' Championship whilst Sergio Pérez finished second.
+This was the first time that Red Bull Racing had its drivers finish 1–2 in the Drivers' Championship.

-On 9 July 2025, Horner was relieved of his duties as team principal and CEO of Red Bull following the British Grand Prix.
-His departure came at a time when Red Bull's performance had taken a significant downturn compared to previous seasons which had seen numerous high-profile figures leaving the team over the preceding year.
-Verstappen openly expressed frustrations with the car and was at risk of having performance-related exit clauses in his contract triggered.
-Laurent Mekies, former Racing Bulls team principal, replaced him as CEO and team principal.
-On 22 September, Horner officially left the Red Bull team after reportedly agreeing a pre-tax severance deal of £80 million.
+On 9 July 2025, Horner was relieved of his duties as team principal and CEO of Red Bull Racing following the British Grand Prix.
+His departure came at a time when Red Bull's performance had taken a significant downturn compared to previous seasons and had seen numerous high-profile figures leaving the team over the preceding year.
+Verstappen openly expressed frustrations with the car and performance-related exit clauses in his contract were close to being triggered.
+Laurent Mekies, former Racing Bulls team principal, replaced Horner as CEO and team principal.
+On 22 September, Horner officially left the Red Bull team after reportedly agreeing to a pre-tax severance deal of £80 million.